Site logo

 URL 2: /the-cloud-mvrdv/

-When we publish blog posts on this site, and being a wordpress site, the forward slash is automatically added at the end of every link.
-So the original blog post has the forward slash (/) at the end of it.
+When we publish blog posts on this WordPress site, the forward slash is automatically added at the end of every link.
+The original blog post has the forward-slash (/) at the end.
 That makes the URL 2 above the original one.
-Now it makes sense why Google didn’t pick URL 1 for indexing – it is not the original link.
+It makes sense why Google didn’t pick URL 1 for indexing – it is not the original link.

-This means URL 2 is the alternate page with proper canonical tag – and so it is being indexed and served on Google.
+URL 2 is the alternate page with the proper canonical tag, which is being indexed and served on Google.

 This also means that URL 1 is not being served.
-The message on Google Search Console for you is that this URL 1 link exists on your site.
-Even though Google found it, it is a duplicate URL and will not be preferred over URL 2 which is the original version.
+The message on Google Search Console is that this URL 1 link exists on your affiliate marketing site.
+Even though Google found it, it is a duplicate URL and will not be preferred over URL 2, which is the original version.

 Troubleshooting